TeamViewer appoints first local channel chief

 “TeamViewer is a trusted, secure, loyal brand, Chandler told CRN.
 “I also know some account managers and the leadership team was important to me, I wanted to join a growing company where I can grow.”

-Chandler pointed to recent acquisitions of IoT company UBiMax and augmented reality specialist Upskill as major additions to the company’s offerings.
+Chandler pointed to recent acquisitions of Augmented reality companies UBiMax and Upskill as major additions to the company’s offerings.

 “We have so many Enterprise solutions and are making big investments globally,” she added.